bryceweiner/GCS-Paper/QBU.md

 Zurek, W. H. (1991).
 Decoherence and the transition from quantum to classical.
 Physics Today, 44(10), 36-44.

 Zurek, W. H. (2003).
 Decoherence, einselection, and the quantum origins of the classical.
 Reviews of Modern Physics, 75(3), 715.

-[TBD]

-## Data Availability

-The data underlying this article are available in [Repository TBD].
-The code used to generate the results and figures is available at [URL TBD].

 ## Competing Interests